bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 {layout="Investigate"}
 # Displaying Categorical Variables

-Bar charts look a lot like another kind of display - called a "histogram" - which displays _quantitative_ data, not categorical.
+Bar charts look a lot like another kind of display - called a "histogram" - which displays _numeric_ data, not categorical.
 Histograms and Bar Charts are very different!
 In CODAP, however, making a histogram and making a bar chart start the same way: by creating a dot plot that will be modified.
+This may cause students to think the resulting displays are the same, simply because making them _starts_ the same way, by creating a dot plot that will be modified.

 ---
 {layout="Synthesize"}